Shirdi: History

 In the mid-1850s, a young Sai Baba arrived and settled in Shirdi, then a small village.
 Although he was initially denounced by the villagers as a madman, over the following decades, he became a prominent spiritual figure, drawing both Hindu and Muslim devotees from the surrounding areas.
 Following his death in 1918, his remains were placed in Buti Wada, which eventually grew to become what is known today as Sai Baba's Samadhi Mandir or Shirdi Sai Baba Temple.

 Demographics

-As per the 2011 Indian census, the population of Shirdi stood at 36,004.
-Males constitute 53% of the population, and females make up 47%.
-Shirdi has an average literacy rate of 70%, which is higher than the national average of 59.5%.
-Male literacy is 76%, and female literacy is 62%.
-15% of the population is under six years of age.
+As of the 2011 Indian census, the population of Shirdi stood at 36,004, with males comprising 53% and females comprising 47%.
+The town recorded an average literacy rate of 70%, with male literacy at 76% and female literacy at 62%.
+About 15% of residents were under six years of age.
+By 2023, the town received around 60,000 religious tourists each day.

-Being one of the most famous pilgrimage sites in India, Shirdi receives a large number of tourists every day.
-Around 60,000 religious visitors visit the Samadhi Mandir daily.

 Transportation

 Train

 The Sainagar Shirdi railway station became operational in March 2009.
 As of 2011, there are trains from Chennai, Mumbai, Visakhapatnam, Kakinada, Vijayawada, Hyderabad, Mysore, among others.